 Pre-requisites: Agile Definition

 The Agile Manifesto has four statements that condense a lot of wisdom into few words.
-These statements can guide the culture change in the organization that will enable achieving the goals of customer delight, high productivity, sustainable development and healthy work environment.
+These statements can guide the culture change in the organization.

 - Individuals and interactions over processes and tools

 - Customer collaboration over contract negotiation

 - Responding to change over following a plan